ecilasun/tinysys/software/SDK/vpu.md

 This blocking function will stall the CPU until a vertical blank event occurs.
 A vertical blank event is tracked by detecting the changes in the vertical blank counter in a tight loop.

 If you do not wish to block while waiting, please see `VPUReadVBlankCounter()` instead.
 However that is not a recommended way to wait for vblank, as having a split read and swap will most likely cause undesired tearing effects.

----

-`void VPUSetHBlankHandler(uintptr_t _handler)`

-This function installs a horizontal blank handler function.
-The function itself is not an ISR, but rather chained to from the OS ISR routine.
-This allows for the function to be built as regular C++ code and does not have any special requirements apart form adhering to the following signature: `void func()`

----

-`void VPUSetHBlankScanline(uintptr_t _scanline)`

-This function sets up the video line at which the horizontal blanking interrupt should be triggered.
-One thing to note here is that for 320x240 video modes, scanline count still counts from 0 to 479, and the scan lines are always in 640x480 space.

----

-`void VPUEnableHBlankInterrupt()`

-This allows the VPU to trigger a horizontal blanking interrupt on the CSR unit which then passes it to the fetch unit as a hardware interrupt.

----

-`void VPUDisableHBlankInterrupt()`

-This turns off the interrupt generation on the VPU for horizontal blanking.

 ### Video backbuffer
 `void VPUSetWriteAddress(struct EVideoContext *_context, const uint32_t _cpuWriteAddress64ByteAligned)`